Editor's note: this blog post was originally written in July 2014 and has since been updated for clarity and with the latest information. Enjoy!

 Unleash your inner stylist

-Don’t forget to prioritise size, style and material but with a little creative thinking you could fulfil the hidden potential of a bargain buy.
+With a little creative thinking, you could fulfil the hidden potential of a bargain buy.

 Don’t be afraid to haggle